573dave/google_forms_rfp/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 In summary, you are free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software, provided you include the original copyright notice.
 The software is provided "as is", without warranty of any kind, and the creators are not liable for any issues that arise from using the software.

-### What the MIT License Means
-The MIT License is a permissive free software license.
-In simple terms, it means:
-- You are free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software.
-- You must include the original copyright notice in any copies or substantial portions of the software.
-- The software is provided "as is", without warranty of any kind.
-The creators are not liable for any issues that arise from using the software.